Javier19-cmd/Proyecto-1-Redes/README.md

 In the main page, these implementations are present:

-0. **Receiving Notifications:** This implementation handles friend requests, group chat invitations, and 1-to-1 chat messages
+0. <span style="background-color: yellow;"> **Receiving Notifications:**<span> This implementation handles friend requests, group chat invitations, and 1-to-1 chat messages

 1. **Displaying All Users and Their Status**: This part showcases all contacts the person has on the server, their subscription status (whether they're friends or not), and their online/offline status.